 - UK Plug Sockets Are Already Baby-Safe… Here’s Why Covers Can Be RiskyWhen you’re baby-proofing your home, it feels like there’s danger lurking in every corner.
 Hot pans, sharp edges, cleaning sprays… and those mysterious little holes in the wall where the electricity lives.
 It’s no wonder so many parents rush to buy socket covers.
 They seem like an easy win: pop in some plastic, and your… Read more: UK Plug Sockets Are Already Baby-Safe… Here’s Why Covers Can Be Risky

-- Episode 4: The Perils of Social Media for ParentsSocial media can be a great tool for discovering new people and new things (including maybe this podcast and blog?!) but it has a dark side.
+- The Perils of Social Media for ParentsSocial media can be a great tool for discovering new people and new things (including maybe this podcast and blog?!) but it has a dark side.
 The “algorithm” which determines exactly what social media content you see is a highly efficient beast of hyerconnectivity.
-It can reveal things about your inner wants, desires, and fears… Read more: Episode 4: The Perils of Social Media for Parents
+It can reveal things about your inner wants, desires, and fears… Read more: The Perils of Social Media for Parents

 - Drinking Alcohol While Breastfeeding: What Parents Really Need to KnowAs a new parent, it’s easy to feel like every choice you make is under the microscope.
 Even something as simple as enjoying a glass of wine with dinner can spiral into questions: Is this safe?
 Will it affect my baby?
 Should I pump and dump?
 So, is it safe to drink alcohol while breastfeeding?The… Read more: Drinking Alcohol While Breastfeeding: What Parents Really Need to Know